Sgt-Roukoz/SYSC3303-Project/README.txt

   All 11 JUnit tests should run

 All system files (21)
-    CustomCellRenderer - Changes the colours of the error indicators in the GUI based on what type of error is handled Elevator.java - Class file holding the Elevator Subsystem of the simulation ELEVATOR_BUTTON.java - File holding an ENUM representing various button states for elevator ElevatorEvent.java - Class used to encapsulate the information required by floor events
+    CustomCellRenderer.java - Changes the colours of the error indicators in the GUI based on what type of error is handled Elevator.java - Class file holding the Elevator Subsystem of the simulation ELEVATOR_BUTTON.java - File holding an ENUM representing various button states for elevator ElevatorEvent.java - Class used to encapsulate the information required by floor events